MIR-MU/ntcir-math-density/README.md

                             The path to the files, where the probability estimators will plotted.
 When no datasets are specified, the estimators file will be loaded.
+    --positions POSITIONS
+                            The path to the file, where the estimated positions of all paragraph identifiers from all datasets will be stored.
+Defaults to positions.pkl.gz.
     --estimators ESTIMATORS
                             The path to the file, where the density, and probability estimators will be stored.
 When no